Quantum harmonic oscillator: Analytical questions

 Conceptually, it is important that there is only one solution of this equation; if there were, say, two linearly independent ground states, we would get two independent chains of eigenvectors for the harmonic oscillator.
 Once the ground state is computed, one can show inductively that the excited states are Hermite polynomials times the Gaussian ground state, using the explicit form of the raising operator in the position representation.
 One can also prove that, as expected from the uniqueness of the ground state, the Hermite functions energy eigenstates $\psi_n$ constructed by the ladder method form a complete orthonormal set of functions.

+Given that Hermite functions are either even or odd, it can be shown that the average displacement and average momentum is 0 for all states in QHO.